 Address: Kaiserstraße 29, 60311 Frankfurt am Main, Germany

-Eurotower is situated in the Innenstadt region of Frankfurt, Germany.
+Eurotower is situated in the Innenstadt region of Frankfurt.
 It has 40 stories and stands at 148 m (486 ft.).
 This building used to be the European Central Bank (ECB) seat till the 18th of March 2015, when an official new custom-made building replaced it.

 Presently, it houses the European Central Bank’s Single Supervisory Mechanism.
 The Eurotower is positioned at Willy-Brandt-Platz in Frankfurt’s main business area, the Bankenviertel, across from the Opern- und Schauspielhaus Frankfurt.